sdsu-its/book-i-clicker-quickstart/README.md

 Setting up your Course

-Open the i&gt;Clicker app from inside the folder that you previously unzipped.
+Open the i>Clicker app from inside the folder that you previously unzipped.

 Create a new course by clicking the “+Create” button.